pjakiela/ECON370/getting-started-python.md

 urlfile = 'https://raw.githubusercontent.com/barrolee/BarroLeeDataSet/master/BLData/BL2013_MF1599_v2.2.dta'
 bl = pd.read_stata(urlfile)
 ```

-[numpy](https://numpy.org/) (short for numerical python)
-is Python's scientific computing library, which allows you to define numerical arrays and do a range of
-mathematical calculations. [pandas](https://pandas.pydata.org/docs/index.html) is the main data analysis library,
-and almost all of the data manipulation that we do in this class will involve pandas data frames.

 Copy this example into a new python script on your computer and run the code.
 Once you run the code, you should see the data frame `bl` listed in the `Variable Explorer` tab
 in the upper right.
 If you enter `bl` in the IPython console in the lower right, Python will print the first and last rows of the data frame `bl`.